The Urban Development Corporation of the Brussels-Capital Region (sau-msi.brussels) is a key public tool for urban development in Brussels.

 It is responsible for carrying out major urban development projects (mediapark.brussels, Usquare.brussels, Josaphat…) and constructing public facilities of regional significance to meet the needs and aspirations of Brussels’ population (construction of ‘LE CHAT cartoon museum’; restoration of the historic buildings of the former Uccle-Boitsfort Hippodrome; steering of the initial phase prior to the conversion of the Citroën-Yser garage into a museum of modern and contemporary art…).

-Frame media centre, which the SAU will build on land it owns at the corner of Boulevard Reyers and Rue Colonel Bourg, thus lies at the intersection between its two missions.
+Frame media centre, which the SAU is building on land it owns at the corner of Boulevard Reyers and Rue Colonel Bourg, thus lies at the intersection between its two missions.

 An ecosystem building

 Gilles Delforge, director of the SAU, explains that: ‘Frame will be one of the first new edifices of mediapark.brussels – a flagship building in this new creative Brussels district dedicated to the media.
 Given the integration of various operators and multiple functions and services within the same building, it will also be a showcase for mediapark.brussels, a kind of “miniature mediapark.brussels”.’

 The building, with a floor space of some 9,000 m2, will contain a multifunctional ecosystem – a microcosm of what mediapark.brussels will ultimately be like.
 In addition to its main occupant (BX1 regional television channel), it will also host an innovation platform including a co-working space and a business centre dedicated to the media/audiovisual sector, a catering outlet open to the public, and shared facilities, including an auditorium that can be used as a theatre or as a projection room.